The Science Behind Intermittent Fasting and Health Benefits

 Intermittent fasting leads to weight loss growth by minimizing calories while maximizing fat burning which allows the body to maintain its muscular structure.

-Scientific investigations show that intermittent fasting lowers three essential heart disease risk factors including LDL cholesterol and blood triglycerides and blood pressure levels.
+Scientific investigations shows that intermittent fasting lowers three essential heart disease risk factors including LDL cholesterol, blood triglycerides and blood pressure levels.

 Scientific research with animals reveals that the life span of organisms can increase through intermittent fasting because this method helps their metabolism work better and combats oxidative damage.